 From 14th century Europe to 21st century Philadelphia, mummers have long been associated with colorful costumes, fun and frolic, music, and merrymaking.
 Their history, however, has not always been one of light-hearted holiday entertainment.
 Violence.
 Murder.
 Mayhem.
-Many a mummer has been feared over the last 700 years.
-And for good reason.
+As much as they are celebrated, many a mummer has been feared over the last 700 years.

 When exactly the tradition of dressing up in costumes and traveling house to house to bother the neighbors began, no one is quite sure.
 They can at least be traced back to the end of the thirteenth century when Edward I (aka Edward Longshanks) held a wedding for his daughter at Christmas that included mummers.
 And a 14th century manuscript (http://image NULL.ox NULL.ac NULL.uk/show?collection=bodleian&manuscript=msbodl264) clearly shows such revelers in costume.